Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 It is actually impossible to be 100% certain if something is code or data.
 Even the computer wouldn't "know", it just executes instruction by instruction blindly.
 A jump to a memory location one byte before or after a valid instruction would likely result in a crash.
 The machine doesn't care.
 It's us damn humans who care.
 We want to read that nicely formatted code and make make sense out of it.

-However, there are some pretty good indicators which can guide us through the conversion.
+However, there are some good indicators which can guide us through the conversion.

 1. The entry point always starts with code
 2. As long as no `jmp` or `rts` command is used, it's safe to assume we're still parsing code